eadgyo/GX-Script-Editor/Readme.md

 ## Launching
 Click edit button and Launch your script.
 Output will be displayed in the Console output.
-You can also validate your script before launching, validation results will be displayed in (6) panel.
+You can also validate your script before launching, validation result will be displayed in (6) panel.
 ![Console output](https://raw.githubusercontent.com/eadgyo/GX-Script-Editor/master/img/egx_example_cons.PNG)
 ![Passing test](https://raw.githubusercontent.com/eadgyo/GX-Script-Editor/master/img/validation_failed.PNG)